people-os/support-shift-scheduler/README.md

 $ npm run beautify-schedule $startDate $supportName
 ```

 This script writes a formatted schedule to the file `beautified-schedule.txt`, which is a helpful view as a sanity check that the schedule is legitimate.
-The script also writes message text for our internal chat to the files `flowdock-agents.txt`, which prompts the scheduled agents to check their calendars after the Google Calendar invites have been sent, and `flowdock-onboarding.txt`, which alerts the onboarders and mentors to the onboarding shifts.
+The script also writes message text for our internal chat to the files `markdown-agents.txt`, which prompts the scheduled agents to check their calendars after the Google Calendar invites have been sent, and `markdown-onboarding.txt`, which alerts the onboarders and mentors to the onboarding shifts.

 If, for some reason, the schedule needs to be modified, it should be edited directly in `support-shift-scheduler-output.json`, after which the `beautify-schedule` script should be rerun as above to update the text files.